-To determine that rate, an asset sufficiency test included an assumed 7.5 percent long-term discount rate to determine funding liabilities for calculating future contribution rate requirements.
-(All plans use 7.5 percent except LEOFF 2, which has assumed 7.4 percent).
-Consistent with the long-term expected rate of return, a 7.4 percent future investment rate of return on invested assets was assumed for the test.
-Contributions from plan members and employers are assumed to continue being made at contractually required rates (including PERS 2/3, PSERS 2, SERS 2/3, and TRS 2/3 employers, whose rates include a component for the PERS 1, and TRS 1 plan liabilities).
-Based on these assumptions, the pension plans' fiduciary fund net position was projected to be available to make all projected future benefit payments of current plan members.
-Therefore, the long-term expected rate of return of 7.4 percent was used to determine the total liability.
+Consistent with the long-term expected rate of return, a 7.40% future investment rate of return on invested assets was assumed for the test.
+Contributions from plan members and employers are assumed to continue being made at contractually required rates (including PERS Plans 2 and 3, PSERS Plan 2, SERS Plans 2 and 3, and TRS Plans 2 and 3 employers, whose rates include a component for the PERS Plan 1 or TRS Plan 1 liability).
+Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
+Therefore, the long-term expected rate of return of 7.40% was used to determine the total liability.